appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/show-alert.md

 ---
 # showAlert()

-Displays a temporary toast-style alert message to the user, lasting 5 seconds.
+The `showAlert()` function displays a temporary toast-style alert message to the user for precisely 5 seconds.
 The duration of the alert message can't be modified.

 <figure>
     <img src="/img/show-alert-action.png" style={{width:"700px", height:"auto"}} alt="showAlert displays notifications at the top of the screen." />